kachick/chawan/doc/architecture.md

   "view source" operation, and by buffers in the rare situation where their initial character encoding guess proves to be incorrect and they need to rewind the source.
+* `data:` Decode a data URL.
+This is done directly in the loader process because very long data URLs wouldn't fit into the environment.
+(Plus, obviously, it's more efficient this way.)

 The loader process distinguishes between clients (i.e the main process or buffers) through client keys.
 In theory this should help against rogue clients,